fluttered-book/fluttered-book.github.io/content/docs/learning-dart/collections.md

 which provides you with a bunch of convenient methods for operating across their elements.
 These methods can be chained together making them really powerful.
-Learning to utilize them allows you to express transformations more elegantly than with explicit loops.
+Learning to utilize them effectively allows you to express transformations more elegantly than with explicit loops.

-The concepts you will learn about in the section applies to many other mainstream programming languages as well, though semantics varies slightly.
+The concepts you will learn in the section applies to many other mainstream programming languages as well, though semantics varies slightly.

 ### Language comparison